 EVAN WALTERS (1893-1951): The shy country-boy from Llangyfelach near Swansea became an in-demand portrait painter, skilfully capturing the likeness of sitters from Lloyd George (1863-1945) to Ramsey MacDonald (1866-1937), before his career veered off in a surprising, experimental direction.
 Blurry images and stripped-down colours, years ahead of their time, were not as popular, but now Walters is recognised as a bold precursor of deconstructionist art.

-CHRISTOPHER WILLIAMS (1873-1934): This masterful manipulator of oil-paints from Maesteg is another Welsh artist who should be better known for his portraits and ambitious allegorical pictures.
+CHRISTOPHER WILLIAMS (1873-1934): This masterful manipulator of oil-paints from Maesteg is another Welsh artist who should be better known, both for his portraits and his ambitious allegorical pictures.
 His 1916 pièce de résistance, The Charge of the Welsh Division at Mametz Wood, is one of the seminal WW1 images.